House of the Dragon: International broadcast

 In New Zealand, the series is distributed by Sky's SoHo TV channel and Neon streaming service.
 In the Philippines, SKY broadcasts the show via its main cable television services and other digital streaming platforms.
 In India, JioHotstar distributes the show.
 In the UK, Ireland, Italy, Germany, Austria and Switzerland, the series airs on Sky Atlantic and its accompanying streaming service Now.
 In Canada, House of the Dragon is available on Bell Media's Crave streaming service and its HBO linear channel.
 In Australia, the series is available for streaming on Binge and Foxtel.

 Home media

-The first season was released on 4K UHD Blu-ray (including a SteelBook special edition), standard Blu-ray, and DVD on December 20, 2022, and contains over an hour of behind-the-scenes features.
-The second season was released on all the same physical media formats on November 19, 2024.
+The first season was released on 4K UHD Blu-ray, including a SteelBook special edition, standard Blu-ray, and DVD in December 2022, and contains over an hour of behind-the-scenes features.
+The second season was released on all the same physical media formats in November 2024.

 Reception

 Critical response

 The performances of Paddy Considine, Matt Smith, Emma D'Arcy and Olivia Cooke received critical acclaim.